-Popular with graduates, teacher training is very competitive.
-Let Prospects guide you through the application and interview process and how to write an outstanding personal statement...
+Popular with graduates, teacher training can be very competitive.
+Let Prospects guide you through the application process including how to write an outstanding personal statement...

 Before completing your application form you need to:

-Applications for early years initial teacher training and post compulsory teacher training can be made directly with the institution or the employer depending on the route.
+Applications for early years initial teacher training and post compulsory teacher training may be made directly with the employer, so check with them first.

-Applications through UCAS TT or direct to an institution include a personal statement.
 This is where you explain why you want to become a teacher and demonstrate your strengths, skills and suitability for teaching.
-The training providers all want to know similar information from you so take your time, be prepared to get feedback, and write a few drafts.
+Training providers all want to know similar information from you so take your time, be prepared to get feedback before you send it off, and write a few drafts.

-The UCAS TT personal statement has up to 4,000 characters or 47 lines of text with an introduction, main body and conclusion.
+The UTT personal statement has up to 4,000 characters or 47 lines of text with an introduction, main body and conclusion.

 It's important to:

-Each personal statement should be unique and personal to you so it is not advisable to copy the example.
-All applications made through UCAS TT are put through a Similarity Detection Service.
-Instead, use the guidelines and the example and produce your own, personal version.
+All applications made through UTT are put through a Similarity Detection Service, so make sure you produce your own version.
 Selectors want to get an insight into who you are and why you are suited to teaching.